vansh1702/VanshBookStore/VanshBookStore/README.txt

 2049 done part 2-II

 Starting Part 2 2023-11-20  1800
-Created CoverType.cs in Model's folder same way created for Category.cs Added ICoverTypeRepository interface in IRepository and CoverTypeRepository in Repository folder in VanshBooks.DataAccess
+Created CoverType.cs in Model's folder same way created for Category.cs and made changes into the code for it to work.
+Added ICoverTypeRepository interface in IRepository and CoverTypeRepository in Repository folder in VanshBooks.DataAccess after this used the DataAccess folder to add-migration and then updated the database first was getting the errors, forgot to implement the using statements Working fine now with zero errors